Mohammadpur, Dhaka

 Mimosa trees have compound leaves with multiple leaflets.
 The leaves usually fold up at night or when touched.
 This is why the tree is also known as the touch-me-not tree or sensitive plant.

 It is often used for furniture, flooring, paneling, and railroad ties.
 The bark can be used to make a yellow dye.
-And the leaves can be used as mulch or fodder for livestock.
+The leaves can be used as mulch or fodder for livestock.

 So what are mimosa trees good for?
 Just about everything!